engineforce/ImmutableAssign/README.md

 This library has only one method **iassign()**, which accept a POJO object and return you a new POJO object with specific property updated.
 I have added some options to freeze input and output using [deep-freeze](https://github.com/substack/deep-freeze), which can be used in development to make sure they don't change unintentionally by us or the 3rd party libraries.

+## Performance

+Performance of this library should not be a problem compare to Immutable.js, because read operations will always occur more than write operations.
+When using this library, all your react compoents can read object properties directly.
+E.g., you can use <TextBox value={this.state.userinfo.fullName} /> in your components, instad of <TextBox value={this.state.getIn(["userinfo", "fullName"])} />

 ##Install with npm

     npm install immutable-assign --save